 As mentioned previously, ETFs are traded on an exchange and you can buy them almost anywhere you can buy a stock.

 Your best bet is to buy them through a low cost online brokerage.
-The commissions can vary depending on the broker, but generally range from free with Robinhood, or $4.95 at Ally Invest or Fidelity, to $6.95 with TD Ameritrade, Merrill Edge, and E*Trade, and as much as $20 at a firm such as T. Rowe Price.
+The commissions can vary depending on the broker, but generally range from free with Robinhood, Ally Invest, Fidelity, TD Ameritrade, and E*Trade, to $6.95 with Merrill Edge, and as much as $20 at a firm such as T. Rowe Price.

 Before you sign up to any brokerage firm, you should look on their website to see which ETF funds are available to you.
 Some smaller outfits may only offer certain ETFs from only the largest providers.
 Other brokerages may have commission-free ETFs trading programs available for certain providers if you are looking to save trading costs.